lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ## Thanks

-To Adrian Mihailescu, Romain Zert and Fethi Dilmi for proofreading this document.
+To Clémence Lesné, Adrian Mihailescu, Romain Zert and Fethi Dilmi for proofreading this document.